pulumi/docs/content/what-is/top-iac-tools.md

 ### [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)

 AWS CloudFormation supports JSON or YAML.
 Like Pulumi and Terraform, it has a declarative, desired state approach.
+CloudFormation is supported by extensive documentation and supports cross-account and cross-region deployments.

-CloudFormation is supported by extensive documentation.
-However, managing complex templates can be challenging, and there is a steep learning curve associated with CloudFormation's syntax and AWS services.
-Performance issues may arise with large deployments, but rollback triggers can revert to a previous state if a deployment fails.
+CloudFormation can be used to create and manage Amazon EKS (Elastic Kubernetes Service) clusters, although it has limited direct support for managing individual Kubernetes resources within a cluster.
+For more granular Kubernetes resource management, AWS offers AWS Controllers for Kubernetes (ACK), which allows managing AWS resources using Kubernetes custom resources.

-CloudFormation supports cross-account and cross-region deployments.
-Despite these strengths, CloudFormation has limitations.
-Template size limitations and cryptic error messages complicating error handling are among the most common online complaints.
+Managing complex templates can be challenging, and template size limitations and cryptic error messages are among the most common online complaints.
 Managing dependencies between resources can become complex past a certain scale, and testing capabilities for templates are limited.
+Despite its limitations, AWS CloudFormation is favored by those deeply invested in the AWS ecosystem who want a platform native tool.

 - **Flexibility**: Some support for abstraction and modularity through nested stacks and reusable templates.
-- **Integration**: Integrates well with AWS-native CI/CD.
-Broader integration to non-AWS environments is possible but more challenging.
+- **Integration**:  Integrates well with AWS-native CI/CD and supports Amazon EKS for Kubernetes cluster management, though it has limited direct support for managing individual Kubernetes resources.
 - **Ecosystem**: Supported by extensive documentation, providing resources for learning and troubleshooting.

 ### [Azure Resource Manager](https://azure.microsoft.com/fr-fr/get-started/azure-portal/resource-manager)